shaharoded/TAKAutomator/README.md

 3. Validation problem in TAKok for raw_concepts, as it will somtime fail to find the actual value in the XML to compare against the Excel, which will result in a warning that is not true.
 Mostly annoying but harmless.

 ## Notes
-- Templates are stored under tak_templates/ and must match Excel concept types.
+- Templates are stored under `tak_templates/` and must match Excel concept types
-- The generated XMLs are validated using the schema provided in ValidatorConfig.SCHEMA_PATH.
+- The generated XMLs are validated using the schema provided in ValidatorConfig.SCHEMA_PATH

 ## GIT Commit Tips
 Once you've made changes, commit and push as usual: